ashah2012/ashah2012.github.io/_posts/2020-07-14-visiting-old-towns.markdown

 ## About

 Being a Java application developer for five years working with a multinational company is turning very monotonous for me.
 I decided to work as a freelancer.
-I came across [Toptal](https://www.toptal.com), and immediately saw an opportunity that can help me in this transformation.
+I got my first freelance project in April 2020.
+But honestly I was not happy, I guess I am looking for more.
+Then I came across [Toptal](https://www.toptal.com), and immediately saw an opportunity that can help me in this transformation.

-But before we make this transition, let us revisit some of the projects I worked on, which can define my professional experience.
-I will also list the roles I played and the technical stack I used to complete my job.
+But before I make this transition, I want to formally introduce myself *by my work, by what I do, by what I can do*.
+I have never been good at interviews, I think they suck!
+So I guess speaking about my projects is a good way to tell more about myself,I will speak about a project which can define my professional experience.

 ## The project